 Messages – Twitter isn’t just a platform for casting out short statements out into the digital world.
 You can also send messages or direct mail/messages (DM’s) to other accounts.
 They will show up under this menu and they are private to both you and the other user in the message.
 Consider it like an email or text conversation.

-Bookmarks – If you come across a tweet which you particularly enjoyed or would like to return to at a future time you can bookmark them.
-The nature of Twitter is that most tweets are short lived and disappear into the abyss of millions of tweets posted daily.
+Bookmarks – If you come across a tweet that you particularly enjoyed or would like to return to at a future time you can bookmark them.
+The nature of Twitter is that most tweets are short-lived and disappear into the abyss of millions of tweets posted daily.
 Bookmarking is your way of keeping those tweets without having to dig around for it.

 Lists – A great tool for keeping up with tweets from certain accounts without the need to set up notifications.
-A list is simply a group you can create either publicly or privately (depending if you want the account to know you have listed them) where you can track and see everything that account tweets.
+A list is simply a group you can create either publicly or privately (depending on if you want the account to know you have listed them) where you can track and see everything that accounts tweets.
 It is particularly useful for watching and/or keeping up with everybody from clients or competitors to inspirational accounts or influencers.

 Profile – This will take you to our own profile.
 From here you won’t see tweets from the feed of people you follow but rather only your own content.
 It’s a great way to get an insight to how others view your own profile.
 You can edit the design, colour scheme and bio from this page as well as get an overview of your own tweets easier.